anthonyrisinger/cga/README.md

 #### The Unification Achieved

-We've successfully embedded Euclidean geometry into conformal space.
+The embedding of Euclidean geometry into conformal space is now complete.
 Points, lines, planes, circles, and spheres all become elements of our 5D geometric algebra.
 Their relationships encode as inner products.
 The representation unifies previously distinct object types—spheres and planes share the same grade, circles and lines become indistinguishable in their algebraic structure.

-This unification comes with clear tradeoffs.
+This unification comes with clear trade-offs.
 We use more memory per object.
 Individual operations may require more floating-point calculations than specialized methods.
 The $\mathbf{p}^2$ term can cause numerical issues for distant points.
-Most critically, we've gained no native capability for representing uncertainty—every geometric object remains deterministically precise.
+Most critically, there is no native capability for representing uncertainty—every geometric object remains deterministically precise.
 These are the costs of uniformity.

 The benefits appear at the architectural level.
 One type system handles all geometric objects.
 One set of operations works universally.
 Complex transformation chains simplify dramatically.
 For applications involving diverse geometric computations—CAD systems, robotics, physics simulations—the elegance and uniformity often justify the overhead.
 For specialized, performance-critical applications, traditional methods may remain preferable.